dlt-hub/dlt/docs/website/docs/dlt-ecosystem/staging.md

         dataset_name='player_data'
     )
     ```
     `dlt` will automatically select an appropriate loader file format for the staging files.
-Below, we explicitly specify the `parquet` file format (just to demonstrate how to do it):
+Below, we explicitly specify the Parquet file format (just to demonstrate how to do it):
     ```py
     info = pipeline.run(chess(), loader_file_format="parquet")
     ```